 2. Reynisfjara

 Reynisfjara has recently increased in popularity.
 However, it was never an overly popular spot for Icelanders, and tourists have only recently started coming to this spot.
-These basalt columns are on Reynisfjara Beach.
+These basalt column stacks are on Reynisfjara Beach.
 The columns were formed after lava flows from a volcano flowed onto the beach during high tide, and the sea rapidly cooled them.

 Reynisfjara isn’t only famous because of the basalt columns.
 The beach itself is one of Iceland’s famous black beaches.
 It stretches three kilometers along the west coast around the mountain Reynisfjall.
 At the base of the mountain, you can find restrooms and even a restaurant.